Breast Implant Removal

 Desiring a Different Size

 This is also one of the two top reasons for implant revision surgery.
-Capsular contracture refers to the hardening and tightening of scar tissue around an implant which may occur shortly after your first surgery or many years later.
-This may make your breasts look distorted, asymmetric, and may even be painful.
+Capsular contracture refers to the hardening and tightening of scar tissue around an implant which may occur shortly after your first breast augmentation surgery or many years later.
+This may make your breasts look distorted, and asymmetric, and may even be painful.

 Breast Implant Rupture